 Oil & Gas Project Permits

-Some archaeology oil and gas project permits are issued by the Oil and Gas Commission.
+Some archaeology permits for oil and gas developments are issued by the Oil and Gas Commission.